-One of my family’s most memorable vacations was the June week we spent on the Massachusetts North Shore.
-The beaches were gorgeous--and free of pesky greenhead flies that pop up later in the summer.
-And even on rainy days, there was so much to do in Salem, Gloucester and beyond.
+- A week on the Massachusetts North Shore makes for a fun family vacation.
+The beaches are gorgeous and free of pesky greenhead flies that pop up later in the summer.
+And even on rainy days, there is so much to do in Salem, Gloucester and beyond.

-A bit farther north, New Hampshire’s Hampton Beach has all of the classic amusements families love...
-AND it was one of only 35 beaches in the U.S. rated a superstar beach for water quality by the Natural Resources Defense Council in 2014.
-The best reason to visit this month, though, is the annual Master Sand Sculpting Competition scheduled for June 16-18, 2016.
+- A bit farther north, New Hampshire’s Hampton Beach has all of the classic amusements families love.
+The best reason to visit this month is the annual Master Sand Sculpting Classic scheduled for June 20-22, 2019.

 More June in New England Travel Advice